 Software: Lenovo Goes Stock, now following Motorola

-Obviously, it figured out that, it is easy to update that way and more people in the country like a clean Android experience.
-This should also improve its terrible track record of providing sluggish to no Android updates, but with stock android now in-house, Lenovo should delivery them at a much faster pace than before.
+Apparently, it figured out that, it is easy to update that way and more people like a clean Android experience.
+It should also improve its terrible track record of providing sluggish to no Android updates, but with stock android now in-house, Lenovo should delivery them at a much faster pace than before.

 Other enhancements might include: